airbytehq/airbyte/docs/company-handbook/culture-and-values.md

 We should **never pull rank**.
 If you have to remind someone of your position, you're doing something wrong.
 Explain the reasons for your decision, and respect everyone irrespective of their function.

 We **leverage our time**, and we enable others to leverage their time:
 - We stay away from low impact tasks.
-If they exist we question their existence, and we automate them or externalize them.
+If they exist, we question their existence, and we kill them, we automate them or we externalize them.
-- We are never a blocker: respond to ALL communications (internal or external) within 12h.
+- We are never a blocker.
+We respond to ALL communications (internal or external) within 12h.
-- We stay critical about past decisions and existing processes ("Is this meeting really useful?")
+- We stay critical about past decisions and existing processes ("Is this meeting really useful?") .

 ## **Being Intentional and Owning the Outcome**